 Succor Creek Canyon

 The scenic rocky Succor Creek Canyon is known as a rockhound's paradise.
 The official state rock of Oregon, thunder eggs, filled with agates and other minerals, can be found in the Succor Creek State Natural Area.
-Cross the bridge and search on the hillside and gravel deposits along the creek.
-This deposit is a very large and, typically, thunder eggs are averagely sized up to apple.

 Haystack Butte

 Haystack Butte Rockhounding site is a remote high desert destination of the Owyhee area, known for its distinctive colorful brecciated jasper.
-The jasper is prized for its ability to take on a great polish,
+The jasper is prized for its ability to take on a great polish.

 Besides jasper, white, or gray mossy agate, petrified wood, chalcedony, and sometimes common opal can be found.